FAQ

 Who does this online therapy practice support?

 It’s a thoughtful question—and the answer isn’t about identity so much as resonance.
 We work with adults who are seeking meaningful change, deeper connection, or a slower, more embodied relationship with themselves and others.
-That includes people of many lived experiences—queer, trans, straight, neurodivergent, disabled, racialized, or none of the above.
-What matters most is how you’re showing up now: curious, open, and willing to explore.
-If our approach speaks to you, you’re welcome here.
+That includes people of many lived experiences—cis, trans, nonbinary, gender fluid, neurotypical, neurodivergent, disabled, racialized, or none of the above.
+What matters most is how you’re showing up now: curious, open, and willing to explore your inner world through talk therapy, embodied therapy, or even art therapy.
+If our relational, experiential, and creative approaches resonate with you, we invite you to book a free 15-minute consultation with one of our Vancouver therapists online through our Jane App booking site.

 Are your groups only for trans, nonbinary, or gender nonconforming people?